A Disease-Modifying Approach to Wet AMD, Geographic Atrophy, and Diabetic Retinopathy

 About 200,000 new cases of wet AMD are diagnosed each year in North America.
 Due to the aging population, the National Eye Institute estimates that the prevalence of advanced AMD will grow to 5 million by 2040.

-More than 5 million people worldwide have geographic atrophy, including nearly 1 million in the U.S. In developed nations, approximately 1 in 29 people over age 75 have geographic atrophy, which increases to nearly 1 in 4 people over age 90.
+More than 5 million people worldwide have geographic atrophy, including nearly 1 million in the U.S. In developed nations, approximately 1 in 29 people over the age of 75 have geographic atrophy, which increases to almost 1 in 4 people over the age of 90.

 With aging, the retinal pigment epithelium (RPE) is exposed to intrinsic and extrinsic oxidative and environmental stressors such as cigarette smoke.
 The cytotoxic damage accumulates, resulting in the formation of drusen, yellow deposits of lipids between the RPE and Bruch’s membrane.
-Excessive drusen accumulation and drusen components, such as cellular debris, lipids, and lipoproteins, may trigger chronic inflammation via multiple pathways, resulting in a chronic wounding response.
+Excessive drusen accumulation and drusen components, such as cellular debris, lipids, and lipoproteins, may trigger chronic inflammation through multiple pathways, including a chronic wound response.
 Chronic inflammation, a result of the wound response, can eventually lead to photoreceptor, RPE, and choriocapillaris cell death, causing the appearance of sharply defined atrophic lesions that are characteristic of GA and the appearance of choroidal vessels due to the missing RPE layer.

 Two therapies limiting different aspects of the complement cascade were recently approved as the first agents to treat GA.
 Unfortunately, each of these agents reduces the growth rate of the lesions by only about one-quarter and, therefore, does not significantly impact the retention of visual acuity, at least within the first year or two.
 This continued progression of the disease demonstrates a gap in treatments and argues for new mechanisms by which to shut down the chronic wound response that leads to GA.